 Is My Dog At Risk Of A Cavity?

 Although cavities are generally rare across the dog world, certain breeds are more prone to developing oral health issues.
 This has to do with the overcrowding of teeth in breeds that have a shorter face than others.
 The more crowded the teeth, or the more spaced out, the more chances of bacterial buildup.
 If your pup is one of the following breeds, establishing a daily oral health care routine is key:

 Once you determine that your pup is at higher risk of oral health problems you can begin taking action toward prevention.
 Once established, dental problems can become a costly concern.
-If you get ahead of oral health problems with a dental care routine you can save your pet unnecessary pain, and yourself from surprise dental expenses.
+If you get ahead of oral health problems with a dental care routine such as brushing your dog’s teeth or feeding them oral health treats, you can save your pet unnecessary pain, and yourself from surprise dental expenses.

 The Canine Cavity – Symptoms and Treatments

 Most pets are experts at hiding signs of discomfort and pain.
 This can make detecting the early signs of painful dental problems very difficult for many pet parents – often staying unnoticed until it’s already too late.
 Because of this, you may have to rely on the late-stage symptoms to inform you of a developing problem.
 Here are a few signs to be aware of: